oroinc/documentation/backend/integrations/initial-data-load.rst

 Pros:

 * SQL queries give you fine-grained control over data insertion, allowing you to specify exact values, relationships, and constraints.
-This is useful when you need to perform complex data manipulations during the loading process.
+This is useful when performing complex data manipulations during the loading process.

 * SQL queries are highly efficient, making them a valuable tool for quickly loading data from external sources in real-time situations.